BrainStormYourWayIn/sierra/README.md

 ## Upcoming

-- Integration with Flask (directory structure, automatic support with smaller funcs etc)
+- Integration with Flask (directory structure, support etc)
-- More efficient way to close tags (apart from autoPrettify())
+- More efficient way to close tags (apart from closeTags() and autoPrettify())

 ________________________________